edgedb/edgedb/docs/guides/modeling_relations.rst

 as a **backlink**; read the :ref:`SELECT docs <ref_eql_statements_select>` to learn more.

+.. _ref_guide_one_to_many:

 One-to-many
 ^^^^^^^^^^^

-In essence, one-to-many and many-to-one relationships are identical; the "directionality" of a relation is just a matter of perspective.
-In practice, though, there is a second way to implement such a relationship in EdgeDB.
+Conceptually, one-to-many and many-to-one relationships are identical; the "directionality" of a relation is just a matter of perspective.

-There's no material difference between these two approaches; which one you choose is largely a matter of taste.
+In practice, though, there are multiple ways to represent this kind of relation in EdgeDB.
+Here's the same person-shirt relation represented with a ``multi link``.

 .. code-block:: sdl